NumeroQuadro/notion-mini-app/README.md

 1. **Send a message** to the bot (e.g., "Buy groceries")
    - Bot silently saves it to memory (no response!)
+   - You can **edit the message** anytime before adding reaction
-2. **Add any reaction** (👍, ❤️, etc.) to your message
+2. **Add 👍 reaction** to your message when ready
-   - Bot receives reaction via webhook
+   - Bot shows ✍️ (processing)
-3. **Task created** in Notion automatically
-4. **Bot adds ✅** to confirm success
+   - Retries up to 3 times if needed
+3. **Result:**
+   - ✅ = Task created successfully
+   - 😢 = Failed after 3 attempts

 **Benefits:**
 - ✅ No spam in chat (no "yes/no" confirmations)
-- ✅ Quick and natural workflow
+- ✅ Edit messages before confirming
-- ✅ Only confirmed messages become tasks
+- ✅ Only 👍 triggers processing (other reactions ignored)
+- ✅ Automatic retries on errors

 1. Simply send any text message to the bot
 2. Add a reaction (any emoji) to your message